tylerlong/slim_text/README.md

     2. open in Slim Text, Chinese characters are unreadable
     3. bug: chinese encoding decoding issue for C:/QQDownload/From Tyler/01.htm
     4. bug: windows csharp file, show BOM as * (because cannot handle utf8 with BOM)
+195. does not support Linux 32-bit
+    1. tested agaist Mint and Ubuntu, 64-bit OK, 32-bit NPAPI broken
+196. does it work on 32-bit Mac?
+    1. ask Fengyun Liu first
+197.

 ## won't fix